4 killed in landslide, more feared trapped at mining site in Haryana's Bhiwani district | Politics

 Some locals, however, claimed that the number of those trapped could be more but there was no official confirmation on this.

+Sub Divisional Magistrate Manish Phogat said the teams of NDRF, SDRF and the Army have reached the site and begun the rescue operations.

+Earlier in the day, a blast operation was carried out to break the heavy rocks, said Phogat.

-Chief Minister Manohar Lal Khattar said he was in constant touch with the district administration to ensure swift rescue operations.
+Chief Minister Manohar Lal Khattar expressed grief over the deaths in the landslide.

-''Saddened by the unfortunate landslide accident in Dadam mining zone at Bhiwani.
-I am in constant touch with the local administration to ensure swift rescue operations and immediate assistance to the injured,'' he said in a tweet.
+The CM issued directions for bringing cranes, fire brigade and other machinery from the adjoining districts to clear the debris so that the people buried under it could be rescued.

 State minister J P Dalal took stock of the situation and told reporters that the administration's priority was to rescue the trapped people and that a team of doctors had arrived at the site.